-How to Terminate an Employee Legally and Gracefully
+How to Legally Terminate an Employee with Grace

 Need help onboarding international talent?

 - There are many valid reasons for termination, including poor performance, misconduct, policy violation, or downsizing.

 - Follow a fair and consistent process to justify termination and hold a respectful termination meeting.

 - Be aware of local laws that dictate how to approach a termination.

 Most HR professionals agree that firing someone is the worst part of the job.
 But employee terminations are a natural part of the employment process, and eventually, you’ll find yourself in a situation where it’s time to sever an employment relationship.

 Terminations are unique and often difficult situations that require care and respect.
 Preparation is crucial in handling the termination process from start to finish gracefully.